kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

 ### Using templates

-Fields of cloud init are templated can be used to allow dynamic configuration.
+Fields of cloud-init are templated and can be used to allow dynamic configuration.

 Node information retrieved by [sysinfo](https://github.com/zcalusic/sysinfo#sample-output) is templated in the commands, file and entities fields.